-4.2 Inputchannel assignments (receiver menu points (B - (H))
+4.2 Inputchannel assignments (receiver menu points 🕑 - 🛈)

-The MICROBEAST has pre-programmed channel assignments that already fit the selected receiver type in menu point a.
+If not a "standard" receiver but a single line receiver was selected at menu point 0, it must be established which control function is controlled by what channel.
+This is necessary because all the control functions are transmitted via one single line and thus there is no possibility of plugging the cables in each individual channel matching at the receiver.
+When selecting a specific type of single line receiver the appropriate type of receiver channel allocation will be preset in the MICROBEAST.
 Please refer to the tables below and check if your radio transmits the channels in the correct order.
-If this is not the case, you have to assign the channel order step by step through the receiver menu points a - H (for this see section 4.3).

-To know the channel assignment of your transmitter you can check in the user manual of the transmitter or look at the servo monitor of the transmitter, if it has this feature.
+If this is not the case, you have to assign the channel order step by step through the menu points 0 - 0 (for this see section 4.3).
+To know the channel assignment of your transmitter you can check the user manual of the transmitter or look at the serve monitor of the transmitter (if it has this feature).
 If in doubt ask the manufacturer of your transmitter.

-Spektrum [®]
+Spektrum®

 transmitter channel assignment function

 Channel 1 (THRO) Motor (CH5)

 Channel 2 (AILE) Aileron

 Channel 3 (ELEV) Elevator

 Channel 4 (RUDD) Rudder

 Channel 5 (GEAR) gyro gain

 Channel 6 (AUX 1) Pitch

 Channel 7 (AUX2) additional (CH6)